 First and foremost, it’s crucial to look at the collateral connected to the P2P investment.
 In most cases, the loans are secured by a mortgage or various commercial collateral, depending on the borrower.

-Crowdestate does an excellent job of informing you about the collateral of every investment.
+Crowdestate does a good job of informing you about the collateral of every investment.
 In the project description, you’ll find a section about collateral or finances which informs you about the securities that come with your investment.

 It’s good practice to look for keywords like a 1-rank mortgage as well as loan-to-value (LTV).